geaxgx/openvino_movenet_multipose/README.md

 |f|Show/hide FPS|

-## The models
-The MoveNet Multipose v1 source model comes from the Tensorfow Hub: https://tfhub.dev/google/movenet/multipose/lightning/1

-The model was converted by PINTO in OpenVINO IR format.
-One model by input resolution.
-These models and others (other resolutions or precisions) are also available there: https://github.com/PINTO0309/PINTO_model_zoo/tree/main/137_MoveNet_MultiPose

 ## Input resolution

 The model input resolution (set with the '-r' or '--res' option) has an impact on the inference speed (the higher the resolution, the slower the inference) and on the size of the people that can be detected (the higher the resoltion, the smaller the size).